mate-academy/react_todo-app-with-api/README.md

 - Install project dependencies using npm install.
 - Run the development server with npm start.
 - Access the application in your browser at http://localhost:3000.
-- Get ready to streamline your task management with our cutting-edge React Todo App!
+- Get ready to streamline task management with our cutting-edge React Todo App!